Techtonica/curriculum/data-structures/stack.md

 - Size control

 ### Independent Practice

-Try to write a Stack class with the steps discuss as methods:
+Try to write a Stack class with the steps discussed as methods:
 ```
 var Stack = function() {}
   // Constructor